-The Kahala resort attracted countless film and television stars with its exclusive setting, exemplary service, and regard for privacy.
+The Kahala Hotel & Resort attracted countless film and television stars with its exclusive setting, exemplary service, and regard for privacy.
 Weekend afternoons around the pool were a veritable who’s who of the silver screen, with the likes of John Wayne and Frank Sinatra lounging in chaise lounges with sunglasses and cool drinks.

-The Kahala also became the hotel for royalty, heads of state, and legends of the sporting, musical and literary worlds.
+The Kahala Hotel & Resort also became the hotel for royalty, heads of state, and legends of the sporting, musical and literary worlds.
 Despite its reputation for attracting the rich and famous, the resort also became a legendary gathering place for Honolulu’s local society.

 In the last decade, the Kahala Hotel & Resort has become a member of The Leading Hotels of the World and continues the privileged position among celebrities and islanders.

 More than 100 coconut palms were planted and 18,000 yards of fine sand were barged from Molokai island to pad the 800-foot stretch of beach.

 Two man-made peninsulas were created at each end of the resort beach, to prevent tidal action from washing away sand.

 The resort has one of the largest rooms in Hawaii at more than 550 square feet, with his-and-her bathroom vanities and walk-in closets.